Major photocopier brands including Ricoh Xerox, Sharp and Canon

 A multifunction printer incorporates a photocopier with a normal printer, and is also likely to include a scanner and a fax machine as well.
 The advantage of a machine like this is that it combines a lot of your office’s printing and copying requirements in one machine, helping to save space.
 As it also means that your company won’t have to spend on various stand-alone machines, it can also help to save a lot of money.
 Another cost saving benefit of a multifunction printer is that you only need to replace the ink on one machine.

 On the downside, if this machine were to break, you would lose a printer, copier, scanner and fax in one fell swoop.
 Another disadvantage of multifunction printers is that the print quality is not always as high as standalone printers.
-For this reason, any company that needs to do a large amount of photocopying, or needs to make copies of a professional standard, will see greater benefits from using a stand-alone photocopier, which is also a more durable machine, capable of handling heavy loads of paper.
+For this reason, any company that needs to do a large amount of photocopying, or needs to make copies of a professional standard, will see greater benefits from using a stand-alone, which is also a more durable machine, capable of handling heavy loads of paper.

 With a faster copying speed, and dedicated copying functions like sorting, binding and stapling, stand-alone machines are of greater benefit to any company that is seeking to use a photocopier rather than relying on an external printing company.

-With such a wide diversity in the types of photocopiers available, this is a difficult question to answer precisely.
+With such a wide diversity in the types available, this is a difficult question to answer precisely.
 Generally, a small, low-volume machine is likely to cost a few hundred pounds, but very large and high volume machines go into the tens of thousands of pounds.

 Another factor to bear in mind is that with a medium to large photocopier, there is also likely to be some kind of service agreement.
 This is especially important if your business relies on large quantities of photocopied material.
-Maintenance contracts vary from company to company, but the important things to look out for are how quickly an engineer will be able to respond if you have any trouble and whether or not a replacement machine will be provided in the event of any serious problems arising with the photocopier.
+Maintenance contracts vary from company to company, but the important things to look out for are how quickly an engineer will be able to respond if you have any trouble and whether or not a replacement machine will be provided in the event of any serious problems arising.

 Buying a photocopier outright can be a significant outlay, which is why it is also possible to lease a machine.
 This works particularly well for many smaller companies that don’t want to have to take out a loan in order to be able to get a photocopier, and generally the leasing agreement will include a maintenance contract, plus there is often the possibility of upgrading to newer machines when they become available.